Nonlinear noise excitation of intermittent stochastic PDEs and the topology of LCA groups: Main results

-As a critical part of our analysis, we will prove that both of these indices are natural quantities, as they are ``group invariants'' in a sense that will be made clear later on.
-Moreover, one can deduce from our work that when $G$ is unimodular, the law of the solution to (SHE) is itself a ``group invariant.''
-A careful explanation of the quoted terms will appear later on in the paper.
-For now, we content ourselves with closing the introduction by stating the main three results of this paper.
+As a central part of our analysis, we will prove that both of these indices are natural quantities, as they are ``group invariants'' in a sense that will be made clear in Section~\ref{secgroup}.
+Moreover, one can deduce from our work that when $G$ is unimodular (see Definition~\ref{defmodulus}) the law of the solution to (\ref{SHE}) is itself a ``group invariant.''
+A careful explanation of the quoted terms will appear later on in Theorem~\ref{thgroupinv}.
+For now, we content ourselves by stating the main three results of this paper.

-\begin{theorem}[Discrete case] If $G$ is discrete, then $\overline{\mathfrak{e}}(t)\le 2$ for all $t>0$.
+\begin{theorem}[(Discrete case)] If $G$ is discrete, then $\overline{\mathfrak{e}}(t)\le2$ for all $t>0$.
 In fact, $\mathfrak{e}= 2$, provided additionally that

 \end{theorem}